-Part of spine – Spinal fusion can be done at any location of spine
+Part of the spine – Spinal fusion can be performed at any location of the spine.

 Recommended: Spinal Fusion Surgery in India

-- Fusion of 3 or more levels is not done except in cases of scoliosis or deformity.
+Fusion of 3 or more levels – It is mostly performed for scoliosis or other disorders.

-You may be interested in: Techniques of Spinal fusion
+You may be interested in: Medical Tourism Guide: Benefits and Risks

 Procedure of spinal fusion surgery